 Here are some warm-up activities before coloring, writing, or drawing.

 - Wall pushups or yoga poses

-If they are pressing TOO hard:
+What to do if students are pressing TOO hard:

-If they are pressing TOO soft:
+What to do if students are pressing TOO soft:

 For students who never mastered print and continue to struggle with it, learning how to write in cursive can be the answer to ending their frustration.